kbierly/NPP/README.md

 and running Manopt's trust-region solver.
 Taking X = I_m gives the Closest Normal Matrix Problem.

+Note: Guglielmi and Scalone's code for comparison is redacted.
+Should you wish to obtain their implementation, we recommend reaching out to them directly.

 Requires MATLAB and [Manopt](https://www.manopt.org).

 `MATLAB-Files/` holds the scripts; each takes no arguments, prints the table numbers, and